datastructures-js/linked-list/LinkedList.md

 ```

 ### insertLast
-inserts a node at the end of the list. it accepts an optional second param as the starting node which can be used to insert in O(1) runtime.
+inserts a node at the end of the list in O(n) runtime. it also accepts an second param as the starting node which can be used to insert in O(1) runtime if last inserted node is memoized.

 ```js
 const last4 = linkedList.insertLast(4);